Make-School-Courses/MOB-1.1-Introduction-to-Swift/README.md

 To pass this course you must meet the following requirements:

-- Recieve a passing score for all 4 labs (see each lab for rubric)
+- Receive a passing score for all 4 labs (see each lab for rubric)
 - 100% completion of the Magic 8 ball tutorial (submit proof of working Magic 8 ball project)
-- Complete course project by recieving a passing score on the [rubric](https://docs.google.com/document/d/1vEAeNCwbG9OHmLzYCuV2VzmG0aC2VQdDLoypzXdALj4/edit?usp=sharing)
+- Complete course project by receiving a passing score on the [rubric](https://docs.google.com/document/d/1vEAeNCwbG9OHmLzYCuV2VzmG0aC2VQdDLoypzXdALj4/edit?usp=sharing)
-- Recieve a 70% or higher on the final summative assessment [Study guide](StudyGuide.md)
+- Receive a 70% or higher on the final summative assessment [Study guide](StudyGuide.md)
 - Actively participate in class and abide by the attendance policy
 - Make up all classwork from all absences